Please keep in mind that all odds mentioned are accurate at the time published on 13/05/2014 and are likely to change.

-Home advantage has helped the Brazilians to shorten to a price of 3/1 with Bet365 to win the tournament and as the most successful team in World Cup history, few would argue with that ranking.
-Argentina are second favourites at 5/1 with Bet365 and it’s worth noting that Alex Sabella’s team have an easy draw in the group stage and this will benefit them moving forward.
+Home advantage has helped the Brazilians to shorten to a price of 3/1 to win the tournament and as the most successful team in World Cup history, few would argue with that ranking.
+Argentina are second favourites at 5/1 and it’s worth noting that Alex Sabella’s team have an easy draw in the group stage and this will benefit them moving forward.

-Of the European teams, Germany head the betting at 6/1 with Coral while defending champions Spain are further back at an odds of 13/2 with Bet365.
+Of the European teams, Germany head the betting at 6/1 with Coral while defending champions Spain are further back at an odds of 13/2.
 Meanwhile, the highly rated Belgians are among the outsiders at 20/1 with Stan James.

 Germany’s Miroslav Klose has previously won a Golden Boot and he offers a tempting high priced option for 2014 at 50/1 with Stan James.
 Lionel Messi is the favourite here at 8/1 odds with William Hill and Argentina’s easy group may help the Barcelona forward to deliver a profit.

-Brazil’s Neymar follows at 12/1 with Bet365 while Cristiano Ronaldo is the third favourite at 14/1 with Winner Sports.
+Brazil’s Neymar follows at 12/1 while Cristiano Ronaldo is the third favourite at 14/1 with Winner Sports.

 Aside from Klose, there are a number of tempting options at long odds including Thomas Muller at 33/1 with Winner Sports but many will see Argentina’s Sergio Aguero as the standout pick at 16/1 with Winner Sports again.